 Collectively, the market for antifungals across a spectrum of similar disease organisms approaches $1B.
 Broadly, worldwide antifungal sales exceed $6B.
 NikZ for Valley Fever, our first indication, has Orphan Product designation.
 In 2014 we added GAIN Act QIDP designation.
 These provide for 7 and 5 years sequential market exclusivity after marketing approval.
 We expect to reach peak sales of $130M for Valley Fever fairly quickly with our many advantages over standard-of-care drugs.
 We plan to bring on other indications in immunosuppressed patients, expecting a 2-3x market multiplier.

 We anticipate showing human efficacy working with an existing trial at the NIH.
-We are seeking $1M to conduct a small proof of concept trial in a small population of more typical subjects, our "sweet spot" trial.
+We are seeking $2M to conduct a small proof of concept trial much sooner in a small population of more typical subjects, our "sweet spot" trial.
 We are making progress under an NIH grant to conduct a clinical trial in patients with new infection, a trial we hope to begin in late 2017.
 An NIH contract delivered some GMP product by an older process.

 1830 E. Broadway, #124-182